theforeman/foreman_maintain/README.md

         --tags tags                 Run only those with all specific set of tags

     upgrade                       Upgrade related commands
-      list-versions                 List versions this system is upgradable to check --target-version TARGET_VERSION   Run pre-upgrade checks for upgrading to specified version --disable-self-upgrade            Disable automatic self upgrade (default: false) run --target-version TARGET_VERSION     Run the full upgrade
+      check --target-version TARGET_VERSION   Run pre-upgrade checks for upgrading to specified version --disable-self-upgrade            Disable automatic self upgrade (default: false) run --target-version TARGET_VERSION     Run the full upgrade